-This is a rewrite of an article I published a couple of years ago, and updated a few months ago.
+This is a rewrite of an article I published a couple of years ago, and that was subsequently written into a new article.
 I wanted to update some points, clean up some writing, and provide the TL;DR version which is both pithy and to the point.

 I wrote an article about how to critically analyze pseudoscience and misinformation so that you might skeptically analyze evidence supporting a claim, even if it appeared to be accurate.
 On Facebook, Twitter and many internet sites (including Wikipedia), there is an amazing tendency of individuals to accept what is written as “the truth” without spending the effort to determine if what is written is based on accurate science.